A telescope pointing towards the sky inside a planetarium, framed by a dome structure against a colorful sunset.

 Collins Observatory at Salem State University

-Erin P.: The Collins Observatory at Salem State University is home to a 12" Classical Cassegrain/Newtonian telescope.
+Erin P. said: The Collins Observatory at Salem State University is home to a 12" Classical Cassegrain/Newtonian telescope.
 The North Shore Amateur Astronomy Club invites the public to free observing nights on clear Monday nights from September through April.
 You can reach the Observatory from the elevator at the rear of Meier Hall.
 Click here for current information about the Observatory's status.

 Cost: Free